lmcrean/research-enterprise-codebases/README.md

 ## Problem Statement:

-**Data-Driven Decision making**
+**Volatility**
 Public opinions circulate both of the apparent collapse and growth of certain sectors in IT, such as Web Development and Artificial Intelligence -- with inconsistent sources of data.
-This can of course be ignored but skipping the need for data-driven research leaves freelancers, and IT professionals relying soley on intuition, constantly looking over their shoulder in a volatile/ speculative market conditions.
+This can of course be ignored but skipping the need for data-driven research leaves freelancers and IT professionals relying soley on intuition, constantly looking over their shoulder in a volatile/ speculative market conditions.

 **Manual Researching data is time consuming.**
 Sources such as ITJobsWatch tend to be viewed best individually.
 Grouping queries together does not always compare trends.

-**AI Researching leaves room for error**
+**AI Deep Research shortcomings**
 Cutting-edge Deep Research applications such as Gemini, Claud and ChatGPT, however impressive are observed to hallucinate statistics.

 ## Solution: